-- 1. To provide high quality teaching at undergraduate and postgraduate levels that is informed and invigorated by research and scholarship and alert to the benefits of student-centred learning. - 2.
-To sustain a culture of research and learning that promotes the free pursuit of knowledge, impartial analysis and the acquisition of informed attitudes to the study of the past. - 3.
-To maintain broad access to its programmes of study for students from a wide range of educational and social backgrounds. - 4.
-To respond to the diversity of student interests by offering an appropriate level of student choice at each level of study, enabling them to pursue chronologically and geographically diverse fields of study and by seeking to assist qualified students, wherever possible, to change to degree programmes that better fulfil their needs. - 5.
-To equip students with the skills that will prepare them for employment or for further study.
+1. To provide high quality teaching at undergraduate and postgraduate levels that is informed and invigorated by research and scholarship and alert to the benefits of student-centred learning.

+2. To sustain a culture of research and learning that promotes the free pursuit of knowledge, impartial analysis and the acquisition of informed attitudes to the study of the past.

+3. To maintain broad access to its programmes of study for students from a wide range of educational and social backgrounds.

+4. To respond to the diversity of student interests by offering an appropriate level of student choice at each level of study, enabling them to pursue chronologically and geographically diverse fields of study.

+5. To equip students with the skills that will prepare them for employment or for further study.